-Laura Simon, who has a wealth of rowing knowledge, begins her third year as an assistant coach in 2017-18.
+Laura Simon, who has a wealth of rowing knowledge, begins her fourth year as an assistant coach in 2018-19.

 At Yale, she oversees recruiting and coaches the third varsity eight.
-In her first year on the staff, she led the 3V8 to a gold medal at the Ivy League Championship.
+In two of her three seasons, she has led the 3V8 to a gold medal at the Ivy League Championship.